2015 Indian Super League

 The 2015 Hero Indian Super League was the second season of the Indian Super League, a professional football league played in India since 2014.
 The season featured eight teams.
 The regular season kicked off on 3 October and ended on 6 December, while the finals began on 11 December, which will conclude with the final match on 20 December.
-The defending cup winners Atlético de Kolkata were eliminated in the semi-finals by Chennaiyin FC.
+The defending champions Atlético de Kolkata were eliminated in the semi-finals by Chennaiyin FC.
 The final was played between Goa and Chennaiyin on 20 December 2015 at the Fatorda Stadium in Goa.
-Chennayin were crowned as cup winners defeating Goa 3–2 in the final.
+Chennayin were crowned as champions defeating Goa 3–2 in the final.